kskalvar/aws-eks-pipeline-quickstart/README.md

 Wait for Status CREATE_COMPLETE before proceeding

-## Give Lambda Execution Role Permissions in Amazon EKS Cluster and Add git Credential Helper
+## Give Lambda Execution Role in Amazon EKS Cluster
 You will need to ssh into the AWS EC2 Instance you created above.
 This is a step by step process.
 ```
 NOTE:  There is a script in /home/ec2-user/aws-eks-pipeline-quickstart/scripts called "configure-aws-auth-pipeline".
-       You may run this script to automate the creation and population of environment
-       variable in .kube/aws-auth-cm.yaml for the pipeline.
-It uses the naming convention
+       You may run this script to automate adding a rolearn in .kube/aws-auth-cm.yaml for the pipeline.
-       I specified in this HOW-TO.
-So if you didn't use the naming convention it won't work.
+       This script uses the naming convention I specified in this HOW-TO.
+So if you didn't use the naming convention
+       it won't work.
 If you do use the script then all you need to do is continue to the "Test CI/CD Pipeline" step.

 To Run the Script: